Undistraction/gatsby-plugin-node-fields/README.md

 value => preventOrphans(value)
 ```

-#### _setter_ [function(value, node, context, createNodeField)]
+#### _setter_ [function(value, node, context, boundActionCreators)]

 A _setter_ defines how the value(s) are translated to fields.
 If no `setter` is defined, the _name_ field will be used to create a field of that name using Gatsby's `createNodeField` , however using a `setter` function allows more flexibility.
 For example a value might be an object and we might want to transfer its values to multiple fields.
-A `setter` will receive three arguments: the value, `createNodeField` and any context.
-If you define a setter, that setter is responsible for using `createNodeField` to create fields.
+A `setter` will receive three arguments: the value, `boundActionCreators`, and any context.
+If you define a setter, that setter is responsible for using `boundActionCreators.createNodeField` to create fields.

 ```javaScript
 (value, node) => {